Penalized and Decentralized Contextual Bandit Learning for WLAN Channel Allocation with Contention-Driven Feature Extraction: Preliminaries

 The CMAB problem can be expressed as follows:

 where $a^{{\star(t)}}$ is an optimal arm at trial $t$ that satisfies $a^{\star(t)}\coloneqq\argmax_{a^{(t)}\in\mathcal{A}}r^{(t)}(a^{(t)})$.
 The objective function $\sum_{t=1}^{T}(r^{(t)}(a^{\star(t)}) - r^{(t)}(a^{(t)}))$ is called the empirical cumulative regret of the agent after $T$ trials \cite{ILOVECONBANDIT}.
 To determine the optimal solution of \eqref{eq:con_bandit_goal}, we must know $a^{\star(t)}$ or $\bm{\theta}^{\star}$ in advance; that is, as long as the reward of only the chosen arm is revealed, it is virtually impossible to solve \eqref{eq:con_bandit_goal}.
-Therefore, the CMAB problem is aimed to reduce the number of exploitations to the lowest possible to rapidly identify the optimal policy without prior information other than the contexts.
+Therefore, the CMAB problem is aimed at reducing the number of exploitations to the lowest possible value to rapidly identify the optimal policy without prior information other than the context.